LouisBoucquet/louisboucquet.github.io/translate-from-backend/README.md

 ### Extra utility functions

-To facillitate every need we can define some extra utility functions.
+To facillitate every need, we can define some extra utility functions.

 ```ts
 class ApiTranslater {